google/mug/README.md

 }
 ```

 Close.
-But it breaks the ordering of inputs.
+Except it breaks the ordering of inputs.
 The caller no longer knows which result is for which input.

 Tl;Dr: maintaining the encounter order while dispatching objects to batches requires careful juggling of the indices and messes up the code rather quickly.